kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * Tweed, Thomas A. *The American Encounter with Buddhism, 1844-1912: Victorian Culture and the Limits of Dissent*.
 UNC Press Books, 2005.
 Ch 2 Shall We All Become Buddhists? pp26-47.
 (P)
 * Snodgrass, Judith. *Presenting Japanese Buddhism to the West: Orientalism, Occidentalism, and the Columbian Exposition*.
 Univ of North Carolina Press, 2003,  Introduction pp1-15, Ch 4 Alterity: Buddhism as the "Other" of Christianity pp85-114 (P)
 * Yamada, Shoji. *Shots in the Dark: Japan, Zen, and the West*.
 Translated by Earl Hartman.
 Reprint edition.
 Chicago, Ill.; Bristol: University of Chicago Press, 2011.
 The Kitschy World of 'Zen in/and the art of...' pp10-27, Ch 2-3 The Mystery of *Zen in the Art of Archery*, Dissecting the Myth, pp28-72 (P)

+**H) Buddhism in Japanese Manchuria**

+* Duara, Prasenjit. *Sovereignty and Authenticity: Manchukuo and the East Asian Modern*.
+Rowman &amp; Littlefield Publishers, 2004.
+Ch 3 Asianism and the New Discourse of Civilization, only pp103-122.
+(P)
+* Thomas David DuBois *Empire and the Meaning of Religion in Northeast Asia* (2017).
+Ch 4 Piety in Print pp85-107.
+* Sun, Jiang.
+‘The Predicament of a Redemptive Religion: The Red Swastika Society Under the Rule of Manchukuo’.
+Journal of Modern Chinese History 7, no. 1 (1 June 2013): 108–26.

 ### General Further Reading